t-crest/patmos/c/apps/ownspm/README.md

 <pipeline dual="false" />
 ```

-where the cmp device is either `1` for the TDM arbitrated shared SPM or
+where the cmp device is either `1` for the TDM arbitrated shared SPM,
-`5` for the SPMs with ownership.
+`5` for the SPMs with ownership, or `6` for the SPMs with multiple owners.

 The number of SPMs with ownership
 is currently configured to be the same as the number of processor cores.
 This can be changed in `Patmos.scala`.
 The individual SPMs are displaced every 64 KB, starting at the usual